adrobisch/silent-disco-scala/README.md

 Get your own instance in the cloud
 ==================================

-Use this clickstart to install silent disco at cloudbees (you will need an free account):
+Use this clickstart to install silent disco at cloudbees (you will need a free account):

 <a href="https://grandcentral.cloudbees.com/?#CB_clickstart=https://raw.github.com/adrobisch/silent-disco-scala/master/clickstart.json"><img src="https://d3ko533tu1ozfq.cloudfront.net/clickstart/deployInstantly.png"/></a>